-Concurrent Offering of Series B Convertible Preferred Stock and Warrants to Purchase Common Stock
+Concurrent Offering of Common Stock and Warrants to Purchase Common Stock

-Concurrently with this offering of common stock and warrants, we are offering shares of our Series B Convertible Preferred Stock and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of shares of our common stock (and the common stock issuable from time to time upon conversion of the Series B Convertible Preferred Stock and upon exercise of each of the warrants), which we refer to herein as the Series B Preferred Stock and warrants offering.
-The Series B Preferred Stock and warrants offering is being conducted as a separate public offering by means of a separate prospectus supplement.
-This offering is not contingent upon the completion of the Series B Preferred Stock and warrants offering and the Series B Preferred Stock and warrants offering is not contingent upon the completion of this offering.
+Concurrently with this offering of Series B Preferred Stock and warrants, we are offering 55,921,055 shares of our common stock and five year warrants (exercisable beginning on the date of issuance) to purchase up to an aggregate of 33,552,633 shares of our common stock (and the common stock issuable from time to time upon exercise of each of the warrants), which we refer to herein as the common stock and warrants offering.
+The common stock and warrants offering is being conducted as a separate public offering by means of a separate prospectus supplement.
+This offering is not contingent upon the completion of the common stock and warrants offering and the common stock and warrants offering is not contingent upon the completion of this offering.
 We cannot assure you that either or both of the offerings will be completed.